gamesbook/pyprototypr/docs/card_decks.rst

             x=0.5, y=1.2, width=5, font_size=18,
             align="centre", wrap=True, fill=None)

-Here the Text assigmed to the name *power* uses the full text capability to style the text - italic and bold - and also uses the **or** option in the ``T()`` command to provide an alternate value - in this case the infinity sign - to use when there no *Age* value (for example, for the "Gandalf" row).
+Here the Text assigned to the name *power* uses the full text capability to style the text - italic and bold - and also uses the **or** option in the ``T()`` command to provide an alternate value - in this case the infinity sign - to use when there no *Age* value (for example, for the "Gandalf" row).